Kyome22/XCHook/README.md

 # XCHook

-To monitor building and testing status of Xcode.app
+Hooking the events (building and testing) of Xcode.app.